 I’m done with my book.
 I sent it to the publisher a few weeks ago, and everything is fine- so far (knock on the wood!).
 I even picked an image and a template for the cover.
-So, no more sleepless night, right?
-Wrong.
+So, no more sleepless nights!

-It has been another loud night in the neighbourhood, and I could not sleep.
-Way after midnight, here I am, tons of ideas for the blog, excited about the new chapter in my life, decided to respond to one of the questions I receive the most on Instagram and Facebook.
-People who are much better than I am, with a stronger will and determination to, say, cleanse and detox, are hesitating because, well, many detoxes don’t allow oils, and thus, detox-friendly salads can be a little boring without delicious dressings we are used to.
+Super excited about this new chapter in my life, I want to one of the questions I receive the most on Instagram and Facebook.
+People who are much better than I am, with a stronger will and determination to, say, cleanse and detox, are hesitating because, well, many detoxes don’t allow oil.
+And detox-friendly salads can be a little boring without the delicious dressings we are used to.
 But they don’t have to be, because you can have your healthy (unprocessed) fat and eat it, too!
 Imagine a chickpea quinoa salad with a healthy tahini dressing; a bean salad with a vegan ranch; or a kale salad with some creamy avocado sauce.

 Everything is possible in the world of plant-based eating!